JerryChen97/solo-learn/AUTOMATION_NOTES.md

 - Same comment fetching/responding mechanisms work
 - Review ID can be extracted for accessing specific review comments

+## Lessons Learned - Branch Protection in Action ⚠️
+### The Protection Actually Works!
+During this setup, we confirmed the strict branch protection by accidentally trying to push directly to main:
+- ❌ **Direct push to main failed** - Even as owner, cannot bypass protection
+- ✅ **Must use PR workflow** - Created branch `docs/update-automation-notes` for this update
+- ✅ **Process enforced** - No exceptions, protection works as designed
+- 🎯 **Perfect for automation** - Ensures all changes go through proper review cycle

+This demonstrates that the protection is robust and will properly govern automated agent workflows!

 ---

 **Note**: This setup provides a robust foundation for automated PR review comment handling and maintains proper development workflow governance.